-This post will reveal how tracking finances can save money.
-Follow me as I track my own finances for one month, learn where I’m overspending, and how small adjustments end up saving me thousands of dollars.
+This post will reveal how tracking your finances can save money.
+Follow me as I track my own expenses for one month, learn where I’m overspending, and how small adjustments end up saving me thousands of dollars.

 How I save money by tracking my finances

 As you may have noticed from my 10-Year Goals page, one of my personal goals is to lose a little body fat.
 I’m not in my 20’s anymore and as it turns out, I can’t eat as though I’m still in my 20’s!
 With age comes a slower metabolism and the need to be more aware of both quality and quantity of what I eat.
 If I want a fighting chance at shedding body fat, I have to track everything.
 Everything!
 Without tracking, I have no accountability.
 No accurate awareness of the effects of the choices that I’m making.

 By tracking food choices and total calories consumed, I gain insight into what is working and what isn’t and I can make smarter choices.
 When the data can show me positive changes, I feel more motivated to continue making progress.
 When I get lazy because my motivation isn’t strong enough to stay disciplined, I stop logging and start making poor food choices.
 One little slip-up usually snowballs into another and another.
 Small mistakes grow into overall poor food choices and subsequent weight gain.
 While it’s tough to get into the habit of logging food, when I actually stick to it there is a clear positive feedback loop that makes continued success possible.